ikuo-suyama/gwt/shell-integration/README.md

 The installer will:
 - ✅ Automatically detect your shell (Fish, Bash, or Zsh)
-- ✅ Install the appropriate integration
+- ✅ Check current version and prompt for updates
-- ✅ Skip installation if already configured
+- ✅ Install or update the appropriate integration
 - ✅ Provide clear next steps

 After installation, restart your shell: